farski/serverless-transcribe/README.md

 The `UPLOAD_ACCESS_KEY` ID and secret are used to sign the upload requests the webpage makes to S3.
 The access key you provide must have the ability to do that.

 Once the deploy script has finished running, it will print the URL for the upload webpage.
 You should be able to visit that page, enter the HTTP basic auth credentials you set, and upload a file for transcription.

-Currently the deploy script will not push Lambda code changes to the deployed functions.
-The code will be pushed to S3, but CloudFormation will not update the function from the newer zip file.
-(WIP)